AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Empirical Evaluation

 Table~\ref{tab:cost_ablations} quantifies how optimistic cost simplifications inflate reported performance for this fixed stress-test configuration.
 Even a fee-only ``standard'' backtest can overstate performance relative to a fully costed run that includes slippage and funding, and removing all costs provides an additional optimistic upper bound.
-We treat these results as diagnostic baselines rather than as evidence of scalable profitability, and we do not interpret them as an AutoQuant-versus-standard uplift.
-The baseline STRICT4H figures in Table~\ref{tab:strict4h_windows} correspond to a separate, production-oriented parameter set and a different experiment.
+The table is reconciled to the companion cost-accounting ablation table in the replication materials, but it is used only as a diagnostic cost-sensitivity ladder.
+These results are treated as diagnostic baselines rather than as evidence of scalable profitability.